taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 * skin: pale porcelain that has been lightly tanned from her outdoor hobbies, but she *always* wears plenty of sunscreen
 * typical outfit: Practical trekking slacks with many large pockets, topped by a colorful fitted blouse.
 Lightweight running shoes or boots.
 Is just starting to need reading glasses, which she is constantly misplacing.

-Later when Majhee is an Automata matriarch...
+Later when Majhee is an Automata matriarch and Tree Surfer...

 * wears soft, loose trousers that cinch at the knees and a chest wrap to support the breasts
 * piercings made of eSyrup metal, meaning they can shape-shift